-5.1.8.2 Loading Braille Character Sets
+5.1.10.2 Loading Braille Character Sets

-As mentioned above, nine additional Braille tables can be loaded into the Active Star in addition to the default character set.
-For example, if you have created a table under the designation Mytable.asc, you can load it into the Active Star with the HTCom program.
-Start up HTCom and activate "Load Braille Table."
+As mentioned above, nine additional Braille tables can be loaded into the Actilino in addition to the default character set.
+For example, if you have created a table under the designation Mytable.asc, you can load it into the Actilino with the HTCom program.
+Start-up HTCom and activate "Load Braille Table".
 A dialog enables you to specify the character set to be transferred by selecting or entering the name.
 After pressing the {Enter} key you can specify the Braille table slot where you want the table to be saved.
 Pressing the {Enter} key again will initiate the file transfer.

-If you work with the 6-dot character sets delivered with your Active Star, writing texts in the Editor, these texts will be stored entirely in upper case letters.
+If you work with the 6-dot character sets delivered with your Actilino, writing texts in the Editor, these texts will be stored entirely in upper case letters.
 The reason for this is that the capital letters' ASCII codes are found first while searching through the character set table.

-5.1.8.3 Selecting and Activating Braille Tables
+5.1.10.3 Selecting and Activating Braille Tables

-Once you have activated the menu item 'Braille character sets' on the Active Star, you can select a character set and activate it by pressing [TRC].
-The Active Star contains only the standard character set as shipped.
-Foreign language versions of the Active Star (e.g., English, French etc.) also provide character sets for those languages.
+Once you have activated the menu item '(B)raille sets' on the Actilino, you can select a character set and activate it by pressing [TRC].
+The slots besides the standard character set are empty in the condition of delivery.
 An X enclosed by square brackets indicates which character set is active.
 The menu consists of the following items:

-[X] Standard character set: The default character set, which is always available.
+[X] (S)tandard set: The default character set, which is always available.

-Character set (1): [empty]
+#(1): <empty>